ncatlab/nlab-content/pages/6/8/7/4/24786/content.md

 ## Properties

-Every simultaneously reflective and coreflective subcategory of a presheaf category is itself a presheaf category and is induced by precomposition along an absolutely dense functor: this is the main result of the paper of El Bashir--Velebil below.
+* Every simultaneously reflective and coreflective subcategory of a presheaf category is itself a presheaf category and is induced by precomposition along an absolutely dense functor: this is the main result of the paper of El Bashir--Velebil below.
+* Every absolutely dense functor is [[final functor|final]].

+## Examples

+* Every [[localisation functor]] is absolutely dense (Lemma 1.2 of Gabriel–Zisman).

 ## References